apache/druid/docs/querying/sql-functions.md

 ## THETA_SKETCH_INTERSECT

 Returns an intersection of Theta sketches.
 Each input expression must return a Theta sketch.
-The [Theta sketch documentation](../development/extensions-core/datasketches-theta#aggregator) describes the optional `size` parameter.
+See [DataSketches Theta Sketch module](../development/extensions-core/datasketches-theta#aggregator) for a description of optional parameters.

 * **Syntax:** `THETA_SKETCH_INTERSECT([size], expr0, expr1, ...)`
 * **Function type:** Scalar, sketch

 <details><summary>Example</summary>

-The following example estimates the intersection of distinct tail numbers that have flights that originate in `CA`, `TX` and `NY` based on the `flight-carriers` datasource.
+The following example estimates the intersection of distinct tail numbers in the `flight-carriers` datasource for flights originating in CA, TX, and NY.

 ```sql
 SELECT